 Dr. Kashlan recommends looking for moisturizers with ceramides, which “will help restore the lipid composition of the skin,” or humectants to trap moisture.
 Glycerin is a great moisturizer to restore skin barrier function as well.

-Salve is a medical-grade moisturizer chock full of ceramides.
+Skinship is a derm-tested moisturizer chock rich with ceramides and hyaluronic acid.
 It’s specifically developed to combat skin sensitivity from AHA and retinoids.
-Salve increases skin moisture by 150% after just 24 hours.

 4. Protect the skin against the sun’s harsh UV rays with sunscreen.